Today's Bible Reading: Acts 26

 Reflecting and Thinking

-If Festus gave his account of events in the previous chapter, today's text provides an overview of Paul's version of the events.
+Festus gave his account of the events in the previous chapter; today's text provides an overview of Paul's version of the events.
 Festus thinks Paul is out of his mind, but Paul's appeal is not to Festus but to Agrippa.
 Paul did not fumble this opportunity to share the gospel with kings and those in highest authority.
 Agrippa says Paul could have been released had he not appealed to Caesar, but God's purpose is being fulfilled.

 Have you ever had the opportunity to share the gospel with someone who would be considered important or of high position in the eyes of the world?
 What might we conclude from Paul's failure to persuade Agrippa?
 Do we ever fail to act because we fear failure?
-What could encourage us to try even though we do not know how it may turn out?
+What could encourage us to try even though we do not know how it will turn out?